barretg/hl1-anniversary-ap/README.md

 ## Why Sven Co-op rather than vanilla Half-Life

-Sven Co-op exposes a real server-plugin API (AngelScript) with the exact hooks this needs — `PickupObject::CanCollect`, `Game::MapChange`, `Player::PlayerSpawn`, `Monster::MonsterKilled` — plus sandboxed file I/O. That means no C++ engine fork and no DLL patching: the whole game-side integration is text files you can edit and reload.
+Sven Co-op exposes a real server-plugin API (AngelScript) with the exact hooks this needs to function.
 It also already ships the full campaign as co-op maps and a hub map with a console per chapter.
 Vanilla Half-Life has a separate, engine-level effort at [GoldSRC-Archipelago/halflife-archipelago](https://github.com/GoldSRC-Archipelago/halflife-archipelago).